 I use a photo reference.
 It acts as both my mooring to a subject and the

 creative door that I pass through to bigger and broader ideas.

 and color always evoke a reaction in me.

 But you want to have images that aren't dominating your mind's eye but a stepping-off point.
 So I always make sure to make the most of natural light, pay attention to color variations and transitions, and don't get bogged down in detail.

-	Another way I keep my eye from being deceived by the flatness of a photo reference is to hone it with studies and exercises of the kind that Johannes Vloothuis covers in his art instruction, including TK.
+Another way I keep my eye from being deceived by the flatness of a photo reference is to hone it with studies and exercises of the kind that Johannes Vloothuis covers in all of the resources in his Acrylic Deluxe Collection.
 Take a look and see if it is the same for you!
 Enjoy!

 In the Johannes Vloothuis Acrylic Deluxe Collection, youll get four great resources for learning about acrylic painting, and how to apply acrylic painting techniques to depictions of trees, seascapes, mountains, and other landscape elements.
 With Acrylic Landscape Painting Essentials, learn the fundamentals of color theory, mix acrylic paints, and gather several basic painting techniques.
 Three WetCanvas Live! lessons cover techniques necessary for portraying trees, seascapes, and mountains, and provide step-by-step instructions for painting them realistically.